G-Q

 Executive Clinical Director, Home Health Strategic Management

-Kimberly McCormick, RN/BSN, a highly accomplished clinical consultant in the home health industry, is Executive Clinical Director for Home Health Strategic Management.
-Her experience in home health, eight spent as administrator of a home health agency, has given her the experience and the knowledge to provide unrivaled insight into the home care arena.
+Kimberly McCormick, RN, BSN, a highly accomplished clinical consultant in the home health industry, is Executive Clinical Director for Home Health Strategic Management (HHSM).
+Her 30 years’ experience in home health, eight spent as administrator of a home health agency, has given her the experience and the knowledge to provide unrivaled insight into the home care arena.
 Kimberly has established herself as a national expert in the area of utilization management and operation excellence in home health services.
+During her time as administrator, she achieved deficiency-free surveys by The Joint Commission, deficiency-free Department of Health and Medicare surveys, and a 0.42% error rate on an Additional Documentation Request (ADR) audit.
+Kimberly is a contributing author on the HHSM newsletter and is presenting nationally on home care topics and care models proposed by the Centers for Medicare & Medicaid Services (CMS) and the Medicare Payment Advisory Commission (MedPAC) for the future of the home health industry.

 Workshops/Sessions: